Dalimil/Instagram-Bot/README.txt

 			- append each person he/she follows to 'Future Follow' (unles processed visited)
 	- Run until set limit (e.g. 200)
 	- Go through 'Future Unfollow' list and remove people older than say 3 days
-- Algorithm B
-	- Similar to Algorithm A, but initialize with target hashtags + target (really good) accounts
-	- Crawl through accounts that follow these targets (people who follow these hashtags or good accounts)